pvanallen/delft-ai-toolkit/docs/action.md

 Note that this is a standard random function currently, so it is possible for the same action to run twice in a row during random set of repeats.

 ## Actions
-* **Move** - Causes the device to move
+### Move - Causes the device to move
 * *Direction* - Forward or Backward, or turn Left or Right in place (i.e. the two wheels turn in opposite directions)
 * *Time* - Number of seconds the movement will run.
 Zero sets the movement to run until changed, and control passes immediately on the to the next action.
 * *Speed* - Speed of the movement

-* **Servo** - Moves a servo to an angle
+### Servo - Moves a servo to an angle
 * *Movement* Type - Not yet implemented.
 In the future will enable control of the speed of the servo motion.
 Currently moves at maximum speed.
 * *Port* - The port the servo is attached to
 * *Time* - Number of seconds the action waits before passing control to the next action
 * *Angle* - The target angle to move the servo to

-* **Leds** - Sets the color of device LEDs
+### Leds - Sets the color of device LEDs
 * *Type* - Not yet implemented.
 In the future will blink capability
 * *Port* - Sets the LED to be set (0-12).
 If -1, all LEDs will be set
 * *Time* - Number of seconds the action waits before passing control to the next action
 * *Color* - Opens a color picker to set the color the LEDs will be set to

-* **Play Sound** - Plays a sound effect
+### Play Sound - Plays a sound effect
 * *Sound* - Sets the sound to be played
 * *Time* - Number of seconds the action waits before passing control to the next action
+* *User Sounds* - Note that there are five placeholder sound files built into the system which can be replaced by the user with their own sound files - 16bit/stereo/44.1K/.wav format.
+  * Unity - To change the sounds in Unity, go to the folder *Assets>Resources>ui_sounds* and replace any of the UserSound1.wave - UserSound5.wav files with your own.
+  * Robot - To change the sounds on the robot, FTP to the RPi, go to the folder *delft-ai-toolkit>audio>ui_sounds* and replace any of the UserSound1.wave - UserSound5.wav files with your own.

-* **Analogin** - Starts or stops values from a sensor
+### Analogin - Starts or stops values from a sensor
 * *Action* - Start tells the virtual or physical device to start sending values.
 Stop ends the sending of values
-  * *Port* - Specifies the port the sensor is connected to
+* *Port* - Specifies the port the sensor is connected to.
+  * It is possible to have the robot send more than one sensor at a time.
+Plug your sensors into one of the six analog inputs on the Arduino (the IR distance sensor is normally plugged into input 0)
 * *Interval* - Milliseconds of delay between each sensor value sent.
 E.g. 50ms means that values will be sent 20 times per second

-* **Delay** - Pauses the sequence of actions
+### Delay - Pauses the sequence of actions
 * *Time* - Seconds of delay before the next action

-* **Speak** - Causes the device to voice text
+### Speak - Perform text to speech - robot only
 * *Voice* - Not yet implemented
 * *Time* - Number of seconds the action waits before passing control to the next action
 * *Utterance* - The text to be spoken

-* **Listen** - Causes the device to listen to a microphone and transcribe what it hears to text
+### Listen - Perform text to speech - robot only
 * *Mode* - Not yet implemented.
 * *Length* - Seconds the device listens before turning off microphone and transcribing.
 Control passes immediately on to the next action regardless of setting

+### Recognize - Perform object recognition
+* *Recognition Model* - Select the machine learning model to be used.
+The models are well known models, where they are simple and fast at the top of the list, and complex and slower at the bottom of the list.